Scared but defiant, Barcelona marches to reclaim city from terrorists

 But the enormity of the event didn’t hit her until she got to her house and saw her husband, Na said.

 “When you get home and watch news, you can’t believe it.
-I couldn’t sleep until three,” she said.
+I couldn’t sleep until 3,” she said.

 “I used to feel Barcelona was safe, very safe,” Na added, and then admitted: “Honestly, I didn’t want to come to work this morning.”